-Angelo Ruggiero Now: Is He Dead or Alive?
-Is Angelo Ruggiero in Jail?
+Angelo Ruggiero Died of Cancer in 1989

 Like many mobsters, Angelo Ruggiero liked to complain about his boss.
 Ordinarily, this would have had him killed long ago, but his association with John Gotti helped him.
 However, even though he worked with Gotti a lot and ran several rackets, by the end, he had lost the boss’ favor.
 The FBI surveillance bugs that were in his apartment, thanks to his gossiping skills, led to the dominoes falling and brought the Mafia to its knees.
 Along with that, the tapes also helped special agents open a brand new heroin trafficking case against his crew.

 For the third trial of said case, in 1989, Ruggiero only served as a defendant in the case.
 He had been diagnosed with terminal lung cancer.
 John Gotti was furious at him by that time and was planning to have him murdered for allowing himself to be recorded by the FBI.
 But, Sammy Gravano convinced Gotti to not do so.
-He even tried to urge Gotti to talk to Ruggiero near his death, but to no avail.
+He even tried to urge Gotti to talk to Ruggiero near his death but to no avail.
 And so, in 1989, away from his childhood friends, Angelo Ruggiero passed away from his cancer at the age of 49.
-(Featured Image Credit: Netfix)

-Read More: Carmine Galante’s Murder
+Read More: Who Killed Carmine Galante?